 Staff must not use their personal phones (mobile or home) to make or receive calls or texts from any child, young person or vulnerable adult.
-Play to the Crowd will have Playmakers phones available for contacting children, young people and vulnerable adults should it be necessary to do so.
-This mobile should be pin locked so that data is not accessible by others.
-Personal details are securely stored on the Playmakers account where (if provided) telephone numbers can be found.
-Play to the Crowd staff members who use the organisation mobile should, where possible, take the call in an open environment where the conversation can be witnessed by the other member of staff in the room.
+Play to the Crowd staff members should, where possible, make any calls in an open office environment where conversations can be witnessed by other members of staff.